caleb531/alfred-workflow-packager/README.md

 Once you've finished writing the `packager.json` file for your project, you should validate it by running `awp --validate` from the root directory of your project.
-If you are missing any options or if any of the option values are in the wrong format, the utility will output those respective error messages.
+If you are missing any settings or if any of the setting values are in the wrong format, the utility will output those respective error messages.

 ### 3. Run utility